Presented at 9:15am in Lakehouse on Wednesday, November 20, 2019.#29583

 We will share our stories in the design and development of our open source design systems, and cover our adoption strategies and lessons learnt.

-- Increase cross-organisation collaboration and synergy
+- The design and use of a design system increases cross-organisation collaboration and synergy

-Information Technology, Other, Uncategorized, Web/Media Access
+Other, Uncategorized, Web/Media Access

 Jiatyan Chen is the Stanford Online Accessibility Program (SOAP) Manager, providing directions and resources to improve the accessibility and usability of Stanford's websites and courses.
 She has experience in web, course, and interactive media design and production.
 Her interests are usability, problem solving, learning and leadership, and she has a background in computer science and digital media arts.